neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025.md

 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->
 The expected deliverables include:

-- A Python implementation of at least one new Deep Learning network in `cellfinder`
+- A Python implementation of at least one new Deep Learning network architecture in `cellfinder`
 - Quantitative comparison between the current and new architecture
 - Tests to cover any added functionality.
 - Documentation for the new functionality.